 Merge is able to compare corresponding numeric values within text files and, if desired, treat them as identical if they are within a certain tolerance of one another.
 One potential use for this is when comparing the output of numerical control (NC) code files from CNC machine tools.
 Thus, for example, if a numeric comparison tolerance of 0.002 has been defined, then 34.013 and 34.015 would be considered identical, whereas 34.012 and 34.015 would be treated as different.

 Merge only makes allowance for numeric tolerance when comparing files whose type is defined as Text with numeric data on the File Types preference page.
 By default, new installations of Merge will treat files with the

 .ptp extension in this way.
 (Please note, however, that a

 .ptp file type is not automatically added when upgrading existing installations of Merge.)

-The allowed numeric comparison tolerance for such files is specified on the Lines preference page.
+The allowed numeric comparison tolerance for such files is specified on the General preference page.